trailofbits/deepstate/README.md

 often, setting `--log_level 1` in either fuzzing or symbolic execution will give sufficient information to debug your test harness.

-## A Note on Mac OS and Forking

-Normally, when running a test for replay or fuzzing, DeepState forks in order to cleanly handle crashes of a test.
-Unfortunately, `fork()` on mac OS is extremely slow.
-When using the built-in fuzzer or replaying tests, it is highly recommended to add the `--no_fork` option on mac OS, unless you need the added crash handling (that is, things aren't working without that option).

 ## Built-In Fuzzer